Here are a few last-minute tips for writing your ICSE Class 10 Geography Board Exam:

 * Make sure you include a key if required.
 Or else, mark the shaded area or symbol with the sub-question number, ex.
 Q1 is about the map of India and (i) to (x) are the sub-questions: draw an arrow next to the symbol and mark it with the respective sub-question from (i) to (x).

-Hope you do well in your exam!
-Keep visiting for more such tips! 🙂
+Hope you do well in your Geography Board Exam!
+Keep visiting for more such tips and pointers! 🙂

 This work by Helpline for ICSE Students (Class X – Class 10) is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.